-Non-concessional contributions for the 2016/2017 financial year are subject to an annual cap of \$180,000.
-For the 2017/2018 financial year, the annual cap is \$100,000 and individuals with total superannuation balances of \$1.6 million or more will no longer be eligible to make nonconcessional contributions.
-For both financial years there is a 'bring-forward' option as discussed below.
-You will be taxed on non-concessional contributions over the cap at the rate of 47%, plus the Medicare levy.
-(As noted above if you receive an excess non-concessional contribution determination from the ATO, you should not elect for amounts to be released from the Fund.
-The Fund is unable to process a release authority from the ATO because you will not have an accumulation interest in the Fund.)
+For the 2020/2021 financial year, the annual cap for nonconcessional contributions is \$100,000 and individuals with total superannuation balances of \$1.6 million or more are not eligible to make non-concessional contributions.
+There is a 'bring-forward' option as discussed below.
+You will be taxed on non-concessional contributions over the cap at the rate of 45%, plus the

-Under the 'bring-forward' option, people under 65 years of age can bring forward three years' entitlements to non-concessional contributions based on the annual cap limits above.
-However, from 1 July 2017 individuals with total superannuation balances over \$1.4 million will have reduced access to the bring forward rule.
+Under the 'bring-forward' option, generally people under 65 years of age can bring forward three years' entitlements to non-concessional contributions based on the annual cap limits above.
+However, from 1 July 2017 individuals with total superannuation balances over \$1.4 million have reduced access to the bring-forward